Rotimi Fani-Kayode: Work

-Fani-Kayode's fragmented sense of being can be examined in his 1987 Bronze Head.
-In the photo, he crops a figure's black body to reveal his legs and butt as he is about to sit on top of a bronze Ife sculpture.
-The Ife sculpture is placed on a round platter, stool, or pedestal, and is placed strategically at the center of the picture frame.
-Typically, the bronze head in the photograph is meant to honor the Ife king.
+Fani-Kayode's "Bronze Head" (1987) shows a cropped figure's black body that reveals his legs and butt as he is about to sit on top of a bronze Ife sculpture.
+The Ife sculpture is placed on a round platter, stool, or pedestal, and is placed strategically at the centre of the picture frame.
+Typically, the bronze head in the photograph is meant to honour the Ife king.
 However, in the context of Fani-Kayode's photograph, it satirizes the Yoruba kingship institution.
 The photograph represents both his exile and homosexuality, two core parts of his world.
-The cropped body symbolises his fragmented identity, the position references his sexuality and the sculpture symbolises the ancient and lifelong social norms that he's attempting to deconstruct.

-His last project, posthumously entitled "Communion" (1995), reflects his complex relationship with the Yoruba religion.
-It seems to emit the Yoruba concepts of coolness and power.
-He reflects that it is a "tranquility of communion with the spiritual world."
-One of the images in the series, "The Golden Phallus," is of a man with a bird-like mask looking at the viewer, with his penis suspended on a piece of string.
-The image has been described as an ironic representation of how black masculinity has been burdened by the Western world.
-In this image (The Golden Phallus), as in Fani-Kayode's Bronze Head, there is a focus on liminality, spirituality, political power, and cultural history—taking ideals seen as 'ancient' (in the display of 'classical' African art) and re-introducing them as a contemporary archetype.
+In 1988, Fani-Kayode with a number of other photographers, including Sunil Gupta, Monika Baker, Merle Van den Bosch, Pratibha Parmar, Ingrid Pollard, Roshini Kempadoo and Armet Francis, co-founded the Association of Black Photographers (now known as Autograph ABP).
+Many of these artists were featured in the 1986 exhibit Reflections of the Black Experience, at Brixton Artists Collective.
+A prominent figure in the Black British art scene, Fani-Kayode served as the first chair of Autograph ABP and an active member of the Black Audio Film Collective.

+Collections

+Fani-Kayode is considered to be one of the most important artists of the 1980s, and his work appears in several public and private collections, including those of the Guggenheim Museum, Kiasma-Museum of Contemporary Art, Tate, The Hutchins Center, The Walther Collection, Victoria & Albert Museum, Yinka Shonibare CBE, and others.